-Learn about birds on expertly led courses delivered to your chosen level.
+Learn on expertly led birding courses delivered to your chosen level.
 Currently there are 620 species on the Great Britain list (British Ornithologists Union, 2019).
 Many additional species are occasionally seen.

 So if you want to identify a bird, where do you start?

 Birds are a class of vertebrates (class Aves), found throughout the world.
 Shared features include feathers, a toothless beaked jaw, a four-chambered heart and a strong, light skeleton.
 They lay hard-shelled eggs.
 All living birds possess wings, and most are capable of flight.
 Some birds, particularly aquatic and marine specialists, are also capable of swimming.

 Useful visual characters include size, shape and colour, particularly the colour of the feathers, beak and legs.
 Habitat and behaviour provide extra clues.
 Why not set yourself the challenge of learning to distinguish the major groups of small birds, like warblers, sparrows, finches, larks and thrushes?
 Birds from each of these groups are regular visitors to gardens.
 It’s so much easier to identify a bird to species once you have narrowed down the options.
 Later on you may even be able to tell males from females and juveniles from adults.

 Of course part of the fascination of bird identification is that there is an extra dimension: sound.
 Depending on the time of year, you may hear territorial and contact calls, alarms and songs to attract a mate.
 Once you have tuned into the rich language of birds, you will become aware of what is happening in the wider landscape, and can start to predict the arrival of ground predators, map territorial squabbles among robins or locate that elusive tawny owl.